rick-roche/rickroche.com/content/posts/0001-creating-this/index.md

 <!--more-->

-My searches started looking around for static website generators (I was hoping that I could run this without a database and all that jazz that normally gets dragged along) and stumbled upon [Hugo](https://gohugo.io/) whose [Github README](https://github.com/gohugoio/hugo) describes it as
+My searches started looking around for static website generators (I was hoping that I could run this without a database and all that jazz that normally gets dragged along) and stumbled upon [Hugo](https://gohugo.io/) whose [GitHub README](https://github.com/gohugoio/hugo) describes it as

 > A Fast and Flexible Static Site Generator built with love by [bep](https://github.com/bep), [spf13](http://spf13.com/) and [friends](https://github.com/gohugoio/hugo/graphs/contributors) in [Go](https://golang.org/).